An instructor speaks to a group of four medicine students dressed in scrubs

 The following are minimum requirements to be considered for entry into the MD/MSc program.
 Meeting these requirements does not guarantee acceptance into the program.

-Medical Students are eligible to apply any time during the first two years of the MD program.
+Medical students can apply during any time within the first two years of the Doctor of Medicine program.

-2. Must meet the administrative requirement for Undergraduate Medical Education Program (UGME), Max Rady College of Medicine and Faculty of Graduate Students in the student’s respective host department.
+• Must meet the administrative requirements for the Undergraduate Medical Education Program, Max Rady College of Medicine, and the Faculty of Graduate Studies in the student’s respective host department.

 How to apply